Book now

 What to wear for Songkran Festival

-During Songkran, getting soaked is not just inevitable; it’s part of fun.
-Embrace the water-soaked experience by wearing quick-drying clothes like board shorts, tank tops, and flip-flops.
-Avoid heavy fabrics like denim that will weigh you down when wet.
-Pack a lightweight waterproof jacket or poncho for added protection.
-And don't forget to bring a waterproof bag or pouch to keep your essentials dry while you join in the water fights.
+Pack a lightweight waterproof jacket and glasses for added protection.
+And don't forget to bring a waterproof bag to keep your essentials dry while you join in the water battles.

 Songkran Festival Safety tips

 With the excitement of Songkran, it's easy to forget basic safety and self-care.
-Here are some essential tips to stay safe while having a blast:
+Here are some essential tips to stay safe while having a blast.

 • Leave valuables like expensive electronics, jewelry, and important documents safely stored at the hotel.
 Only carry essentials in a waterproof bag or pouch.